Adoption Story: N+K

 "It would seem that our Lord finds our desires not too strong, but too weak.
 We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased." - C.S.
 Lewis

 I’ve found that the adoption process shines a bright light on this tendency of ours to look for satisfaction in something other than Jesus.
-As someone who has gone through the adoption process twice and walked many Christian Adoption Consultants families through their adoption journeys, I know all too well how easy it is to think that happiness is found in a child.
+As someone who has gone through the adoption process twice and walked many adoptive families through their adoption journeys, I know all too well how easy it is to think that happiness is found in a child.
 A baby is a good thing-a gift from God!
 And yet, a baby is not what satisfies the soul.
 Cognitively we know that, but trying to convince your heart that infinite joy isn’t really found in a baby coming home to you is harder than it seems when you are in the thick of the wait!
 During the “waiting” time it really does feel like the only way you’ll be fully at peace or happy is when an expectant mom chooses you.
 But then you’re chosen, and suddenly it feels like true happiness won’t come until the mom actually signs consents.
 And then she signs and it feels like you won’t really be able to breathe and be at peace until finalization.
 And then, the adoption is complete; a finalized adoption is wonderful but you will not find unending soul-satisfying joy in your child.
 The only person who brings soul-satisfying infinite joy is Jesus.

 “The evil in our desires typically does not lie in what we want, but that we want it too much.” - John Calvin